Sandrasunil08/Excel-dashboard/README.md

 ## Conclusion
 •	This dashboard shows that Website and Email are the most cost-efficient channels for lead generation, contributing more leads per rupee spent.

-•	Instagram and Google Ads need performance optimization to reduce CPL and improve conversion rates.
+•	Instagram, Youtube and Google Ads need performance optimization to reduce CPL and improve conversion rates.

 •	Reallocate budget towards high-performing channels (Website & Email) and optimize targeting/creatives for underperforming ones.